How to ingest data from AWS S3 into Elastic Cloud - Part 3: Elastic S3 Connector

 In this blog, we will learn about how to ingest data from AWS S3 using the Elastic S3 Native connector.
 Elastic Native connectors are available directly within your Elastic Cloud environment.
 Customers have the option to use self-managed connector clients that provide the highest degree of customization options and flexibility.

-Note 1: Check out the comparison between the options in Part 1 : Elastic Serverless Forwarder.
+Note 1: See the comparison between the options in Part 1 : Elastic Serverless Forwarder.

 Note 2: An Elastic Cloud deployment is a prerequisite to follow along the steps described below.